 The Capital Assets of the Authority includes: Land, Buildings, Community Assets, Heritage Assets, Intangibles, Vehicles, Plant and Equipment.
-The total carrying value in the Balance Sheet as at 31 March 2021 was £4.237 million (£3.909 million at 31 March 2020).
+The total carrying value in the Balance Sheet as at 31 March 2022 was £4.515 million (£4.237 million at 31 March 2021).

-A full valuation of the Authority's Land and Building portfolio was once again undertaken resulting in an unrealised gain of £0.401 million being recognised in the Comprehensive Income and Expenditure Account (CIES) and the Revaluation Reserve.
-(See note 13 for further information regarding the potential material valuation uncertainty that has arisen due to the impact of the Coronavirus pandemic).
+A full valuation of the Authority's Land and Building portfolio was once again undertaken resulting in an unrealised gain of £0.593 million being recognised in the Comprehensive Income and Expenditure Account (CIES) and the Revaluation Reserve.